Nature spotting in Aberdeen and Aberdeenshire

 Elegant swans on castle grounds

 Nature can even be spotted when your touring our castles.
-On the grounds of Fyvie Castle, you can see swans and ducklings elegantly glide along the lake just a short walk from the 800-year-old fortress.
+On the grounds of Fyvie Castle, you can see swans and ducklings elegantly gliding along the lake just a short walk from the 800-year-old fortress.

 King of the ducks

-When exploring Forvie National Nature Reserve you may be lucky enough to see the colourful (and also peculiar looking) King Eider ducks roaming the undulating sand dunes or taking a paddle in the water.
+When exploring Forvie National Nature Reserve during winter you may be lucky enough to see the colourful (and also peculiar looking) King Eider ducks roaming the undulating sand dunes or taking a paddle in the water.

 Spoonbills catching a spot of lunch

 Loch of Strathbeg Nature Reserve is a dream location for avid bird watchers with numerous watching hides.
 It’s also a great escape for families with stunning beach walks and the opportunity for pond dipping too.
+Spoonbills can be spotted throughout every season.

 Discover where you can see more wildlife in Aberdeen and Aberdeenshire by visiting our nature and wildlife page.
+Don't forget to tag us in your sightings at @visitabdn or use our hashtags #VisitABDN or #BeautifulABDN for your chance to be featured.